Bearing Calculator

 🎯 Pro Navigator Tip: True vs Magnetic Bearing

 Our calculator shows true bearing (relative to geographic North Pole).
 Your compass shows magnetic bearing (relative to magnetic north pole).
-The difference is called magnetic declination or variation, and it changes based on your location.
+The difference is called magnetic declination or variation, and it changes based on your location according to NOAA's World Magnetic Model.
 In Maine USA, declination is about 15°W, meaning your compass points 15° west of true north.
-In Seattle, it's 15°E.
+In Seattle, it's 15°E. Calculate precise declination for your location at NOAA Magnetic Declination Calculator.

 Final Bearing: Why Your Arrival Direction Differs From Departure

 Final bearing (also called arrival bearing or back azimuth) is the compass direction you're facing when you arrive at your destination.
-On long-distance great-circle routes, this differs significantly from your initial bearing because Earth's surface curves.
+On long-distance great-circle routes, this differs significantly from your initial bearing because Earth's surface curves according to spherical geometry principles.
 Imagine sailing from Cape Town, South Africa (33.93°S, 18.42°E) to Perth, Australia (31.95°S, 115.86°E).
 Your initial bearing is 94.8° (due east), but your final bearing is 105.2° (east-southeast).
 You've curved southward through the Indian Ocean, and your arrival angle reflects this path curvature.
+Our Midpoint Calculator helps you find intermediate waypoints along great-circle routes.

 Understanding Final Bearing Mechanics